 No More Interest

-All savings bonds issued since 1965 reach final maturity 30 years after issue.
-Bonds are issued by month, so a savings bond issued in June 1983, for example, hit its final birthday in June 2013.
-To the Treasury, final maturity means final value.
-A savings bond stops earning interest when it hits the 30-year point.
-You are not forced to cash in the bond at that time, but you will not earn any more interest, even if you hold the bond for several more years.
+So a Series E savings bond issued in June 1988, for example, will hit its final birthday in June 2018.
+As far as the Treasury is concerned, final maturity means final value.
+A savings bond typically stops earning interest when it hits the 30-year point.
+You're not forced to cash in the bond at that time, but you won't earn any more interest, even if you hold the bond for several more years.

 Taxes Must Be Paid